Apple Unveils New Watch, iPad During Virtual Event

 The company also introduced a new app called Apple Fitness +, which offers users a customized workout at home with any device, including the Watch, for $9.99 a month.

-The Cupertino-based tech giant was expected to introduce the much anticipated iPhone 12 with 5G capability, but that unveiling will come later, according to reports.
+When the event was announced earlier this month, Apple fanatics were hoping the Cupertino-based tech giant would be introducing the much anticipated iPhone 12 with 5G capability, but those hopes were quickly dashed by reports that the new iPhone unveiling would come at a later date.